Skaszka/CTF2019/Networking/README.md

 You have to use the command line.
 And you can't write your own client/get one from the internet/stack overflow.

-The flag is what command did you use to
+The flag is the command you used to send/receive the flag.

 **VALUE: 1 point||**
 **FLAG: the command you used**